dryan/d3ploy/README.md

 In this case JPGs, GIFs and all other images except for PNGs will be cached for 1 year.
 PNGs, however, will be cached for 5 minutes.

-## macOS Notification Center

-d3ploy will attempt to alert you via Notification Center when it is completed.
-To enable this feature run `pip install d3ploy[notifications]`.

 ## Progress Bar

-d3ploy will use the `progressbar2` module if it's available to display output.
-This includes a percentage completed and an ETA.
-To enable, run `pip install d3ploy[progress]`.
+d3ploy uses the `tqdm` module to display output when `--quiet` is not set.

 ## Caution About Using the gzip Option